ard86/moveittutorial/README.md

 # MoveIt Tutorial for Real Robot Integration

-🚀 A detailed guide to set up, execute, and program in moveit
+🚀 Annie's detailed guide to set up, execute, and program in Moveit

 ## Overview